DamonHu/ZXKitCore/README.md

 ## 2. Implement the agreement

 Declare an object and follow the `ZXKitPluginProtocol` protocol.
-Respectively return the corresponding icon, plug-in name, plug-in type grouping, and startup function
+Respectively return the unique ID of the plug-in, the corresponding icon, plug-in name, plug-in type grouping, and startup function

 ```
 extension PluginDemo: ZXKitPluginProtocol {